 (Black stripes run through some of the Landsat 7 images because its Scan Line Corrector failed in May 2003.)

 The Dead Sea is fed mainly by the Jordan River, which enters from the north.
 Because of irrigation projects and other water needs upstream, the level of the Dead Sea has been falling.

 Much less water now enters the sea from the Jordan River.
 The river once brought 1.3 billion cubic meters of fresh water every year into the sea.
 Now it brings only about 100 million cubic meters, most of it containing agricultural runoff and sewage.
 These water uses have a bigger impact on Dead Sea levels than rainfall, which only amounts to an average of about 50 millimeters annually.

-The land left behind after the water retreats is so salty that few plants can grow.
 To make matters worse, as the water retreats, sinkholes form in the salty seabed that is left behind.
 Studies have inventoried the sinkholes along the coast of the Dead Sea and found that the sinkholes are increasing in number, making development on this land hazardous.

 The Dead Sea has no outlet.
 The only way water exits the sea is by evaporation.
 When the water evaporates, it leaves behind dissolved minerals, making the water even saltier.

 Those minerals produce the basis for a valuable potash industry.
 Companies from both Israel and Jordan extract this raw material for fertilizer from the evaporation ponds in the southern basin.
 The industries that produce the potash pump water from the Dead Sea into these evaporation ponds.
 Potash is gathered by moving water from one evaporation pond to another.

 Current studies suggest that as Dead Sea water use continues, sea levels could decline to 100 meters below the 1960s level by 2050.
 It would then become too expensive to pump water into the evaporation ponds.